livi17/Lynda-SinglePageWordpress/readme.md

-# angularjs-lynda
+# Angular Single Page App with Wordpress RESTful API
-AngularJS theme for Lynda Course
+AngularJS and WordPress: Building a Single-Page Application